mongodb/mongo-kafka/demos/field-decryption-and-csfle/IMPLEMENTATION-SUMMARY.md

 ## Overview

-This document summarizes the implementation of two encryption-related features for the MongoDB Kafka Sink Connector, designed to support Oracle-to-MongoDB migration scenarios.
+This document summarizes the implementation of two encryption-related features for the MongoDB Kafka Sink Connector, designed to support database migration scenarios.

 ## Features Implemented